trans-travel/trans-travel/us/tx.md

  * Trans youth medical care is illegal in Texas.
  * An executive order instructs child services agencies to investigate transgender children in many circumstances, placing custody at risk.
+   However, these investigations are temporarily blocked by a temporary injunction.
  * The executive order and legal opinion of the AG is being challenged in court.
  * The anti-trans healthcare law penalizes healthcare providers, but not